manishmicrobe/manishmicrobe.github.io/_pages/teaching.md

 ### Teaching materials

-#### mSSB materials (2024)
+#### mSSB (2024)

-Since I started teaching this course in 2017, I have been regularly updating it to include relevant (but not exhaustive) examples from synthetic biology literature.
+Since I started teaching this course in 2017, I have been regularly updating it to include relevant examples (non-exhaustive) from synthetic biology literature.
 In the past, several students have found these slides to be useful as reference material.

 So, I post the most recent ones below in the hope that others will also find them useful.
 * Lecture-1: [What is Synthetic Biology?](/assets/pdf/Lecture-1_2024_mSSB_UE2.1_Synbio_Intro.pdf)